microsoft/TextWorld/README.md

 where

 - `[prompt]`: enables commands autocompletion (available for generated games only).
 To activate it, use the `--hint` option when running the `tw-play` script, and press TAB-TAB at the prompt.
+- `[vis]`:
-- `[vis]`: enables the game states viewer (available for generated games only).
+    enables the game states viewer (available for generated games only).
     To activate it, use the `--html-render` option when running the `tw-play` script, and the current state of the game will be displayed in your browser.

+    In order to use the `take_screenshot` or `visualize` functions in `textworld.render`, you'll need to install either the [Chrome](https://sites.google.com/a/chromium.org/chromedriver/) or [Firefox](https://github.com/mozilla/geckodriver) webdriver (depending on whichever
+    browser you have installed).

 ## Usage